I have been called to a meeting with an Academic Conduct Officer (ACO), how can I prepare for this meeting?

 What can ASK help with?

 ASK can help you to prepare your case and attend the meeting with you, if necessary.
-You should be provided with a TurnItIn report from your school that highlights the areas of concern.
-We can go through the report and help you to understand where you have gone wrong.
+We can go through the paperwork with you to help you to understand where you have gone wrong.
 We can signpost you to the appropriate support services to help you to improve your study skills and to make sure that you fully understand how to reference properly.

-If there have been reasons why you have plagiarised, either intentionally or accidentally, we can explore these and help you to put your case forward to your school Academic Conduct Officer or an Academic Misconduct Panel.
+If there have been reasons why you have committed academic misconduct, either intentionally or accidentally, we can explore these and help you to put your case forward.